rcmhunt71/ML_Notez/OriginalNotes.md

     R(x:xO) = λ * SUM[(βi)^2]

   * where lambda (λ) is a hyper-parameter: a general setting of your model that can be increased or decreased (i.e. tuned) in order to improve performance.
-    * A higher lambda value will more harshly penalize large beta coefficients that could lead to potential overfitting.
+    * A higher λ value will more harshly penalize large beta coefficients that could lead to potential overfitting.
     * To decide the best value of λ, you’d use a method called cross-validation which involves holding out a portion of the training data during training, and then seeing how well your model explains the held-out portion.

 **ADDITIONAL INFORMATION**: [Gradient Descent - from a mathematical POV](https://eli.thegreenplace.net/2016/understanding-gradient-descent/)